IBM-Cloud/vpc-transit/README.md

 # Transit VPC Hub and Spoke
-This is the companion repository for an IBM Solution tutorial [part one](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1), [part two](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit2) and soon Power VS. The Virtual Private Cloud, VPC, is used to securely manage network traffic in the cloud.
-VPCs can also be used as a way to encapsulate functionality.
-The VPCs can be connected to each other using Transit Gateway.
+This is the companion repository for an IBM Solution tutorial [part one](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1), [part two](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit2) and [PowerVS using VPN](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit-power).
+The Virtual Private Cloud, VPC, is used to securely manage network traffic in the cloud.
+Spokes can also be used as a way to encapsulate functionality.
+The Spokes can be connected to each other using Transit Gateway.

 The hub will also be connected to an enterprise data center.
-A hub and spoke VPC model can serve a multitude of purposes.
+A VPC hub and spoke model can serve a multitude of purposes.

 ![image](images/vpc-transit-overview.svg)